CoffeeCodeAndCreatine/W.O.L.F-Slackbot/README.md

 3. Enable OAuth for the bot user
 4. Grant the bot user chat:write:bot scope
 5. Enable event subscriptions
-6. Grant the subscribe to bot events the message.channels scope
+6. Grant the subscribe to bot events the app_mention and message.im scope
-7. Copy the slack bot token and the slack signing secret to the configs.json file
+7. Configure the configs ans secrets files
 8. In terminal session a, launch ngrok
     ```bash
     ./ngrok http 3000